tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 #### Authentication Methods

+To obtain the necessary credentials for the following authentication methods, please refer to the [Alfred API documentation](https://docs.tagshelf.dev/authentication) or contact the Alfred support team.

 The following examples demonstrate how to initialize the Alfred client with different authentication methods:

    For OAuth authentication, specify the method and credentials explicitly and provide the environment type (Production or Staging):